zeligm/ft_c_piscine_jan2018/README.md

 # ft_c_piscine_jan2018
-I did my piscine on january 2018, in the Fremont, California campus of École 42.
+I finished my piscine on january 2018, in the Fremont, California campus of École 42.
 Here is the daily workload, weekend projects -rushes &amp; solo- and exam questions (lvl 0, 1, 2 &amp; 3).
 To future pisciners who may find and use this code:

 -Code this on your own, your skill as a coder will thank you for it.